KC-85/KC-85/README.md

 # Hi, I'm Kristian Cross

-I'm a career changer based in Oxfordshire, currently building a career in software development/IT support/Linux systems.
+I'm a career changer based in Oxfordshire, looking to build a career in software development/IT support/Linux systems.

 I have completed a Level 5 Diploma in Full-Stack Software Development with Code Institute, with formal certification currently pending.
 My main technical experience so far has been with Python, Django, JavaScript, PostgreSQL, HTML, CSS, Git and Linux.